Patients HHV-6 Testing for Patients

 (qualitative or quantitative)

 Yes.
-HHV-6 is never found in plasma or serum unless there is an active infection.
-However, the absence of HHV-6 DNA in the plasma/serum does not mean that there is no active infection.
-HHV-6 does not circulate in the plasma/serum except during the initial infection and transiently during an acute infection.
+HHV-6 is never found in plasma or serum unless there is an acute infection (or the individual has ciHHV-6).
+However, the absence of HHV-6 DNA in the plasma/serum does not mean that there isn’t a low-level persistent infection in the tissues (e.g. heart, thyroid, brain).
 Any positive test result should be repeated with a quantitative test.
-Also, a whole blood test should be ordered to rule out chromosomally integrated HHV-6 which occurs in 1% of the population.
-(See CIHHV-6) Someone who inherits HHV-6 in the chromosome will always be positive in the serum, whether the HHV-6 is active or not.
+Also, a whole blood test should be ordered to rule out chromosomally integrated HHV-6 which occurs in <1% of the population.
+(See ciHHV-6)

 Quantitative PCR DNA test on whole blood